 You can click the “+” and “-” buttons here to zoom this mini-map in and out.
 Additionally, like you could on the main map screen once you had clicked the Browse Street View icon (), you can click an area on the map highlighted in blue or yellow to immediately use Street View at that location.

 Finally, you can click Back to Map to switch back to the main map screen at the exact location that you’re currently viewing.

 And that’s a quick tour of how the “Street View” function on Google Maps works!

 How does Google create the Street View maps?

 Street View images in Google Maps are created by cutting-edge systems of electronic equipment that are moved around in different ways, depending on the terrain.
 For most Street View images, cars are enough to get the job done.
-For some locations that are off the beaten path and are usually only travelled by foot, such as nature trails around and leading to famous landmarks, Google uses special tricycles, or even snowmobiles.
-And for some places with geography that's difficult to navigate for any of these vehicles — such as Venice, Italy — the equipment is carried around on backpacks, or even boats!
+For some locations that are off the beaten path and are usually only traveled by foot, such as nature trails around and leading to famous landmarks, Google uses special tricycles, or even snowmobiles.
+And for some places with geography that’s difficult to navigate for any of these vehicles — such as Venice, Italy — the equipment is carried around on backpacks, or even boats!

 As for the equipment itself, some of it was already available on the professional consumer market, and some of it had to be developed by Google themselves.
 It includes: